GiangNNgo/ExcelDatabaseTools/README.md

 # ReportGenerator
-A generator that fetches data from postgresql and write onto excel files.
+A generator that fetches data from postgresql and mySQl databases and write onto excel files.